 The system out-compounded the media buyer.
 That's always the goal.

 If your creative pipeline feels stuck at 1–2 concepts/week, that's usually the bottleneck — not the media buying.
-Our paid-ads retainer includes an in-house creative team that runs this framework by default.
+Our paid-ads retainer includes a creative team that runs this framework by default — copy, static, and carousel in-scope; short-form video briefed to our studio partners.

 More from the GrowthFather blog.